kestra-io/docs/docs/developer-guide/templates/README.md

 ## Example

-Below a flow sample that will include a template :
+Below is a flow sample that will include a template:
 ```yaml
 id: with-template
 namespace: io.kestra.tests